jchris/use-fireproof/docs/getting-started.md

 import { fireproof } from '@fireproof/core'
 ```

+You can import `use-fireproof` instead of `@fireproof/core` if you're using React, it also exports the `fireproof` function as above.

 ## Create a Database

 Now, let's create your first database.
 You can do this with the following line of code: